NeuralEnsemble/python-neo/doc/source/core.rst

     - Required arguments MUST be provided at the time of initialization.
 They are used in the construction of the object.
     - Recommended arguments may be provided at the time of initialization.
 They are accessible as Python attributes.
 They can also be set or modified after initialization.
-    - Additional arguments are defined by the user and are not part of the neo object model.
-A primary goal of the neo project is extensibility.
+    - Additional arguments are defined by the user and are not part of the Neo object model.
+A primary goal of the Neo project is extensibility.
 These additional arguments are entries in an attribute of the object: a Python dict called :py:attr:`annotations`.

 Example: SpikeTrain
 -------------------

-:py:class:`SpikeTrain` is a :py:class:`Quantity`, which is a NumPy array with dimensionality.
+:py:class:`SpikeTrain` is a :py:class:`Quantity`, which is a NumPy array containing values with physical dimensions.
 The spike times are a required attribute, because the dimensionality of the spike times determines the way in which the :py:class:`Quantity` is constructed.

 Here is how you initialize a :py:class:`SpikeTrain` with required arguments::